Your EHIC is still valid in the EU for 5 years or until it expires, then you replace it with the Global Health Insurance Card (GHIC).

 Some of the costs not covered by an EHIC or GHIC include:

-- The use of mountain rescue if you’re injured on a ski trip - you need ski travel insurance to cover this
+The use of mountain rescue if you’re injured on a ski trip—winter sports travel insurance can cover this!

 Do I need travel insurance if I have an EHIC or GHIC?

-Yes, you need travel insurance even if you have an EHIC or GHIC.
+Absolutely, you should still consider getting travel insurance—even if you have an EHIC or GHIC!

 “The government recommends everyone travelling overseas has travel insurance.
 A good travel insurance policy should cover more of the costs you pay if you’re ill or have an accident while you’re away.
 It should also provide cover for: